 - Image file type and format guide

-Related topics which may be of interest.
+Related topics that may be of interest.

 - Learn HTML: Responsive Images

-- In this article, we'll learn about the concept of responsive images — images that work well on devices with widely differing screen sizes, resolutions, and other such features — and look at what tools HTML provides to help implement them.
+In this article, we'll learn about the concept of responsive images — images that work well on devices with widely differing screen sizes, resolutions, and other such features — and look at what tools HTML provides to help implement them.